 Where you only receive one gift from the same person, that gift only needs to be declared if its value is $300 or more.
 Where you receive multiple gifts from the same person, those gifts must be declared if their total value is $300 or more.

-You, and the donor, must declare all gifts and donations given or promised from 21 April 2023.
+You, must declare all gifts and donations given or promised from Friday, 26 September 2025.

 The timeframe for declaring gifts depends on whether you received the gift prior to nominating as a candidate or after: